wangyingxie/ILP/README.md

 8.	heriaClustering():
 	This method provides the execution and visualization of the dendrogram clustering.
 9.	combineILThermo():
 This method compares the predicted results to ILThermo Database.
+The ILTherml data is available with url at https://www.nist.gov/mml/acmd/trc/ionic-liquids-database.
 10.	modelPrediction():
 This function can be used to predict new IL properties based on saved models.
 3. Software and library version: